rachelimanor/Agent-course/git_workflow.md

 ### 5) On GitHub website
 open PR (or Draft PR) branch-abc → main, review, merge

+## Cleaning up after a PR merge

 ### 6) After merge, update local main
 git switch main
 git pull -- rebase origin main

 ### 7) Delete remote branch (on GitHub web or use the cli)
 git push origin --delete branch-abc
+Another useful way that I ended up using git branch -r (to see them) git fetch origin --prune (to delete them)

 ### 8) Delete local branch
 git branch -d branch-abc

-### 9) To safely rebase, run
-git pull --rebase

-### 10) You could also configure git in advance:
-git config --global pull.rebase true

-### 11) To really see all the branches, even remote branches that are stored locally
-git branch -r

-### 12) To kill them
-git fetch origin --prune

-## If I work on a branch and want to stay up to date with the remote repo:
+### If I work on a branch and want to stay up to date with the remote repo (aka rebase):
 *First, I can update main (best practice, but not mandatory)*

 git switch main